If you have experienced pregnancy loss and would like help or advice please click here for resources.

 You may be able to take part in the CERM trial if:

-Please ask your GP to refer you, via the NHS choose and book system, to Professor Siobhan Quenby at the recurrent miscarriage clinic at: University Hospitals Coventry and Warwickshire, Clifford Bridge Road, Coventry, CV2 2DX
+Please contact one of the above participating sites to discuss how you can be referred to take part, or ask your GP to refer you, via the NHS choose and book system, to Professor Siobhan Quenby at the recurrent miscarriage clinic at: University Hospitals Coventry and Warwickshire, Clifford Bridge Road, Coventry, CV2 2DX

 |Below is a diagram showing an overview of the CERM trial:|